craigpestell/bicycle-parking/README.md

 ## Code Example

-Your HTML page must have the #map and #slide elements defined (see supplied index.html).
+Your HTML page must have the #map and #search-radius elements defined (see supplied index.html).
 Call the initialize function (in bicycle-parking.js) on the Google Map's load event: google.maps.event.addDomListener(window, 'load', SfBikeParking.initialize);